 League fans can also stream NRL matches with Foxtel Now.
 To get FOX League, you will need the Sport pack, which costs $29/month.
-However, subscribers also need the Essentials pack to be able to access sports content.
-Essentials costs $25/month and comes with a great selection of Pop and Lifestyle channels.
+Subscribers also need the Essentials pack to be able to access sports content, which costs $25/month and comes with a great selection of Pop and Lifestyle channels.
 Consequently, you will pay a minimum of $54/month to stream NRL games with Foxtel Now.

 The streaming service is available on PCs/Macs, mobile devices, Chromecast/AirPlay, PS4, Telstra TV and the Foxtel Now box.

 NRL grand final details

 The 2020 grand final is now scheduled to be held on Sunday 25 October at ANZ Stadium.
 There were plans for it to be held at the SCG, but they were scrapped when proposed work on ANZ Stadium didn't go ahead.
-The only way to watch it live is on Channel 9.
+The only way to watch the big game live is on Channel 9.
 You can also live stream the game on the 9Now app.

 Stream NRL matches from outside Australia